Teams participate in all four FIRST LEGO League Challenge categories

 - Robot Design

 At the awarding ceremony at the end of the tournament day, all teams will receive certificates and medals in recognition of their achievements.
 The best teams of the categories will receive awards.
-In addition, one team will be awarded the Judges Award.

 Here are the steps to prepare:

 - Learn about the topic: Try to learn as much as possible about the topic in general before you commit to a specific topic.
 Use different sources such as the internet, books, newspapers, interviews with experts, etc.